canvasxyz/okra/README.md

 ```

 Cursors must be closed before their parent transaction is aborted or committed.
 Cursor operations return a `Node`, whose fields `key`, `hash`, and `value` are **only valid until the next cursor operation**.

-## Use cases

-okra is good for things like pulling in updates from a single of truth (uni-directional), or storing CRDT operations or serving as a general persistence layer for decentralized pubsub messages (grow-only).

-Its major limitation is that if you try to use it directly as a general p2p key/value store, it's impossible to tell whether a given entry has been deleted, or was just never seen in the first place.
-Of course, you can still implement this yourself by storing vector clock timestamps in every entry and keeping deleted tombstones around.
-This "roll-your-own-concept-of-deletion" rigmarole is what every CRDT map implementation has to do anyway.

 ## Benchmarks